 - provide contact details for any data processors who will be processing personal information on your behalf

-If the personal information will be transferred outside the European Economic Area (EEA) as part of the processing, make that clear.
-And say what you’re doing to make sure the personal information gets the same level of protection as it would within the EEA.
+If the personal information will be transferred outside the UK as part of the processing, make that clear.
+And say what you’re doing to make sure the personal information gets the same level of protection as it would within the UK.

 If the service uses an automated decision making process (for example, a computer algorithm), explain clearly how it works.